By Farzad Ghotaslou – Art in Tanzania internship

 Forodhani Market

-In the thick of Stone Town, as the afternoon dims towards evening, Forodhani Gardens transforms into a circus of calorific magnificence: welcome to Zanzibar’s spectacular night-time food market, a whirl of chefs juggling spitting pans.
+In the heart of Stone Town, as the afternoon dims towards evening, Forodhani Gardens transforms into a spectacle of Zanzibar’s magnificence: welcome to Zanzibar’s spectacular nighttime food market, a whirl of chefs juggling spitting pans.
 The aromas are fabulous, and the range of dishes is extraordinary.
 Bring a large appetite.
 You might be familiar with some offerings – kebabs of tandoori lobster, say, or falafel as big as your fist.
-Our favourites are the fish plates served with fried potato balls, naan and samosas.
-You won’t need to eat for a week – or maybe just not until the same time, same place tomorrow.
+Our favourites are the fish plates served with French fries, potato balls, naan, and samosas.
+You won’t need to eat for a week – or maybe just not until the same time, at the same place, tomorrow.

 Nakupenda Beach